siongui/gojianfan/README.rst

 Convert Traditional Chinese to/from Simplified Chinese in Go_.
 This implementation is based on `python-jianfan`_, and is very primitive.
-If you need advanced converter, visit OpenCC_ project.
+If you need advanced converter, visit OpenCC_ project, or pure Go implementation of OpenCC [13]_.

 Install